I am at my favorite yogurt store, there is nothing interesting about it.

 After a few weeks, I didn’t care at all.
 Honestly, I didn’t miss any information nor got the urge to download the app.

-Also, it reduced stress and removed peer pressure.
+This habit reduced stress and removed peer pressure.
 Ultimately, it provided a lot of peace of mind and happiness.